Dragory/modmailbot-community-resources/GCP guide V1.md

 # How to host your modmail bot on Google Cloud Platform for free | Made by @mesub7

 Want to host your modmail bot for free?
-Don’t want to be ridiculed for using Heroku?
+Don’t want to be ridiculed for using Heroku, Glitch or repl.it?
 This guide will take you through how to get the bot running on Google Cloud.
 **DISCLAIMER: I am not responsible for any charges that you face due to you digressing from the guide.**

 Due to the multiple services/applications that we are using, this guide may be outdated.
 If this is the case then please let me know here or in the discord server.